christopherahern/jespersen-cycle-middle-english/README.md

 Change directories to the cloned repository and create a symbolic link to your copy of your local copy of the [PPCME2](https://www.ling.upenn.edu/hist-corpora/PPCME2-RELEASE-4/index.html):

-    ln -s <location of PPCME2> data
+    ln -s <location of PPCME2> corpus

-Now run the make script to output the data to `neg-data.csv`:
+Now run the make script to output the data to `data/neg-data.csv`:

     ./make.sh